AlmasB/CI517/lectures/lecture6/PITCHME.md

 #### Objective

 - Mainly to give you a bit of taste for physics breadth in game dev
-- Don't worry if you don't understand *all* of it
+- Don't worry if you don't understand *all* of it: awareness is the key
 - The engine takes care of most things for us ... oh, wait a minute!

 ---